 A Data Storage Explosion

-The amount of data being created and stored on digital devices is increasing exponentially (see this article about data storage, for example).
+The amount of data being created and stored on digital devices is increasing exponentially.
 Because all digital devices have a limited life cycle, eventually they have to be purged of data and then transferred or destroyed.

 The more data and devices an organization has, the more dealing with them becomes a problem.
 Data centers and organizations with lots of employees who use digital devices are particularly affected.